quiet-node/CSC-365-fullstack-app-I/yelp-app/yelp-backend/README.md

-## After cloning the repo, run docker to get the appropriate working env
+## After clone the repo, run docker to get the appropriate working environment

 #### Mysql for apple m1